Fitt-AI/Fitt-Pro-Terms-of-Service/README.md

 Certain features may require a paid subscription.
 By purchasing a subscription through the Apple App Store, you agree to Apple’s billing terms and payment policies.

-Subscriptions may:

-Renew automatically unless canceled
-Be billed through your Apple ID account
-Vary in pricing by region or promotion
-Change in features over time
+Subscriptions may renew automatically unless canceled, be billed through your Apple ID account, vary in pricing by region or promotion, and change in features over time.

 You can manage or cancel subscriptions through your Apple device settings.

 7. Acceptable Use

-You agree not to:

-Use the app unlawfully
-Reverse engineer or exploit the Service
-Upload harmful, abusive, or illegal content
-Interfere with servers or networks
-Attempt unauthorized access to accounts or systems
-Use the Service to harass, threaten, or impersonate others
+You agree not to use the app unlawfully, reverse engineer or exploit the Service, upload harmful, abusive, or illegal content, interfere with servers or networks, attempt unauthorized access to accounts or systems, or use the Service to harass, threaten, or impersonate others.

 8. Intellectual Property

 All app content, including branding, logos, software, graphics, AI systems, text, workout systems, and design elements are owned by Fitt Pro or its licensors and are protected by intellectual property laws.